How Much Does a Home Security System Cost?

 Is professional monitoring worth it?

-The value of your security system comes from the monitoring service.
-Although having a non-monitored system is better than nothing, a monitored system gives you so much more.
+The value of your security system comes from its ability to deter a break-in, limit the time a burglar has, or help you catch the culprit.
+Although having a non-monitored system is better than nothing, a professionally monitored system gives you so much more.

-If you miss an alert, it could spell disaster for your home.
-A monitored system covers you around the clock and alerts the authorities on your behalf if an alarm is triggered.
-Let the security company monitor your system for you so you can live your life knowing your home is safe.
+If you miss an alert, it could spell disaster—whether it's a break-in or a home fire.
+A monitored system covers you around the clock and ensures help is called if an alarm is triggered and they can't reach you to verify a false alarm.
+Leave it to the security company to watvh out for trouble so you can live your life knowing your home is safe.

 Common monitoring features

-• Duress signals: You have the ability to enter a code into your system when you are under duress.
+• Duress signals: Also called panic buttons or panic codes, you have the ability to enter a code into your system that means you're under duress (like a home invasion).
 This alerts the monitoring center that you need immediate help but are unable to be contacted (armed burglary in progress, etc.).

 • Medical alert monitoring: Pendants worn around the neck or wrist signal a monitoring agent to dispatch an ambulance.